wlabatey/computer_networking_a_top_down_approach/assignments/08_distance_vector_routing/README.md

 for the topology and costs shown in Figure 1.

-You should put your procedures for nodes 0 through 3 in files called node0.c, .... node3.c.
+You should put your procedures for nodes 0 through 3 in files called node0.c, node1.c, node2.c and node3.c.
 You are **NOT** allowed to declare any global variables that are visible outside of a given C file (e.g., any global variables you define in `node0.c.` may only be accessed inside `node0.c`).
 This is to force you to abide by the coding conventions that you would have to adopt is you were really running the procedures in four distinct nodes.

-To compile your routines: `cc prog3.c node0.c node1.c node2.c node3.c`
+To compile your routines: `gcc prog3.c node0.c node1.c node2.c node3.c`

 Prototype versions of these files are here: